Each ridge of the fingers, palms, and soles bears a row of sweat pores

 In touching an object, the film of moisture and/or grease may be

-transferred to the object, thus leaving an outline of the ridges of
+the object, thus leaving an outline of the ridges of

 the fingers or palm thereon.
 This print is called a latent impression,